Sunday, May 1, 2011

 Ryan Brown leaves their origin open for expansion in future appearances, which may be “neat” in the long run, but it sure doesn’t make this particular issue any more interesting.
 Amusingly, while the first explanation of where their powers came from relayed via the Palladium RPG sourcebook, “Transdimensional TMNT”, takes a completely sci-fi approach to their powers, their “proper” origin as later relayed via the comics is entirely supernatural in nature.

 Still, this issue isn’t entirely devoid of merit if my review is coming across that way.
-Tales of the TMNT (Vol. 1) was, in my personal opinion, the peak of Jim Lawson’s constantly fluctuating art style.
-It’s detailed, dynamic, expressive and fun, and while the layouts could probably use some work (there’s a lot of empty white space on a few pages), this really is one of the best artistic runs for the Turtles.
+Lawson's pencils are detailed, dynamic, expressive and fun, and while the layouts could probably use some work (there’s a lot of empty white space on a few pages), this really is one of the best artistic runs for the Turtles.

 Radical’s retro-80s hair is awful, though.
 But I can’t blame the gag-inducing stylistic trends of the decade on the artist.